Installing Windows Updates through PowerShell (script)

 Now we can manually run the task to ensure it runs on a schedule too.
 Right click the task and click on “Run” to start the task.

-As we can see, the script runs succesfully as it still runs after 30 seconds.
+As we can see, the script runs successfully as it still runs after 30 seconds.
 This means the task and permissions are correct.

 The script can take up to several hours when cleaning everything, depending on the server size.